Clean Water Damage Response in Layton, Utah

 Class 1: A small leak from a sink overflow that only affects a corner of a room.
 Minimal equipment needed.

-Class 2: A washing machine hose bursts, saturating the entire laundry room carpet and wicking 18 inches up the drywall.
+Class 2: A washing machine hose bursts, saturating the entire laundry room carpet and wicking 18 inches up the drywall — a scenario requiring prompt drywall repair after water damage once drying is complete.

 Class 3: A water heater on the second floor fails, sending water down through the ceiling and affecting the insulation, drywall, and flooring below.
-This requires a maximum drying effort.
+This requires a maximum drying effort and is exactly the type of event documented in our washing machine overflow case study.

-Class 4: Water saturates low-permeance materials like concrete in a basement or a hardwood floor.
-This requires specialized equipment like a desiccant dehumidifier and extended drying times.
+Class 4: Water saturates low-permeance materials like concrete in a basement or hardwood flooring and subfloor assemblies.
+This requires specialized equipment like a desiccant dehumidifier and extended drying times — similar to what we encountered in our dishwasher leak and hardwood floor damage case study in Clearfield.

 Preventing Secondary Damage in Our Local Climate

-Proper structural drying is the only way to prevent microbial growth.
+Proper structural drying and structural drying for Layton homes is the only way to prevent microbial growth.
 Even clean water will foster mold within 24-48 hours if materials remain wet.
 Our process removes moisture before mold can colonize on wood, paper-faced drywall, or other materials.
+When mold does take hold, our team provides mold remediation in Layton to fully address the secondary contamination.
 We pay close attention to vapor barriers, which can trap moisture and complicate drying, and use targeted techniques like the Injectidry system to address water caught behind these barriers.

 Documentation for Your Peace of Mind and Insurance Carrier